nmayorov/nmayorov.github.io/content/posts/ins_error_equations.md

 \phi \ll 1 \\\\
 \psi \ll 1
 $$
-A working limit on the attitude errors for algorithms like EKF is approximately 0.1 radian or 5 degrees.
+A safe limit on the attitude errors for algorithms like EKF is approximately 0.1 radian or 5 degrees.

 We've also used an assumption that the vector $\theta$ is small.
 It means that
 $$
 \Delta r \ll a
 $$
-Considering that Earth radius $a \approx 6400$ km, we can estimate the limit on acceptable position error as 500 km.
+Considering that Earth radius $a \approx 6400$ km, we can estimate the limit of an acceptable position error as 500 km.
 This value far exceeds useful range of INS accuracy.

 The situation with the velocity error is more interesting.
 In $\psi$-angle error model there is no truncation of higher order terms featuring $\partial V$.
-This is an interesting property which could also be derived or understood by considering kinematic equations in ECEF frame.
+This is an interesting property which could also be derived or understood by considering kinematic equations in ECEF frame, which are linear in $V^e$.
-However if we try to predict $\Delta V \approx \partial V + V^n \times \theta $ or $\delta V \approx \partial V - V^n  \times \psi$ errors (necessary for NED or body frame velocity processing in estimation algorithm), we will need to use the estimated velocity $\hat{V} = V^n + \Delta V$.
+However if we try to predict $\Delta V \approx \partial V + V^n \times \theta $ or $\delta V \approx \partial V - V^n  \times \psi$ errors (necessary for NED or body frame velocity processing in estimation algorithms), we will need to use the estimated velocity $\hat{V} = V^n + \Delta V$.
 And then for $\hat{V} \times \theta$ and $\hat{V} \times \psi$ to be valid to the first order it must hold
 $$
 \Delta V \ll V^n
 $$
-For $\phi$-angle and its modified version other (but conceptually similar) arguments might be made to come up with the same conclusion.
+For $\phi$-angle error model and its modified version other (but conceptually similar) arguments might be made to come up with the same conclusion.

 # Summary and discussion